MetaMask/snaps/packages/examples/packages/browserify/README.md

 # `@metamask/browserify-example-snap`

-This snap demonstrates how to use the MetaMask Snaps CLI with the legacy Browserify bundler.
+This Snap demonstrates how to use the MetaMask Snaps CLI with the legacy Browserify bundler.

 > **Warning**: The Browserify bundler in the MetaMask Snaps CLI is deprecated